 Only five ingredients are used to make these extraordinary confections.

-- The Caramel: Store bought caramel bits lightly thinned by some water form the basis of the chocolate billionaires.
+- The Caramel: An 11-ounce package of store-bought caramel bits lightly thinned by a tablespoon of water forms the basis of the chocolate Billionaires.

-- The Crunch: Rice Krispies and toasted pecan pieces provide the crunch for this awesome candy.
+- The Crunch: One and a half cups of Rice Krispies and one cup of toasted pecan pieces provide the crunch for this awesome candy.

-- The Chocolate Coating: I like to use Ghirardelli dark chocolate melting wafers for the chocolate coating.
+- The Chocolate Coating: Two cups of Ghirardelli dark chocolate melting wafers are my favorite for the chocolate coating.
 It tastes great and forms a sturdy coating for the candy.

 Making the Chocolate Billionaires